azure1990/capstoneGCP5/README.md

 docker build -t NAME_YOU_WANT_FOR_YOUR_IMAGE

-- Next we uploaded the image to Docker hub (this was an extra step on our behalf)
+- Next we uploaded the image to Docker hub (this was an extra step on our behalf):
+Steps on this link https://docs.docker.com/get-started/04_sharing_app/

 - Create the repository on Registry: